 The new state-wide automated computer system will help the process of locating an absent parent.
 The system will automatically search for addresses and employers of individuals.

 How is paternity established?

 If the father and mother were not married at the time of the child's birth, an administrative or court order naming the legal father establishes paternity.
 The alleged father may voluntarily admit that he is the father of the child.
 In cases where he does not admit paternity, a court hearing and/or paternity tests can be scheduled.
 Paternity tests examine the genetic markers of the mother, alleged father, and the child.
 The paternity tests will either indicate the likelihood of paternity or exclude the alleged father from paternity.
-The alleged father must pay for the costs of the paternity tests.
-If the testing concludes that the alleged father is not the father, the custodial parent may be required to pay for the tests.
+CSSD pays the cost of testing.

 How much child support will be ordered?

 The amount of child support will be based on the South Carolina Child Support Guidelines.
 The Guidelines consider the income of both parents and the number of children.
 Day care and health insurance costs are also considered.
 A copy of the Guidelines can be found here, or a hard copy can be obtained from the Regional Child Support Offices, or from CSSD by calling 1.800.768.5858 FREE.

 How can the amount of child support be increased or decreased?

 Both the custodial parent and the non-custodial parent have the right to request that the CSSD review the child support order every three years.
 The review may indicate that an upward or downward modification of child support is warranted.